I lived in Silicon Valley for a few years. So I used to drive up to San Francisco fairly often.

 And that is the case with those around us who are lost too.
 They’re lost.

 We can make our church attractive, but even then, they are still lost.
 They still won’t know how to get here.

 As far as they know, they can’t get here from there.

 We need to go and find them and lead them back home.

-A generation ago (at least where I live) the lost were still pretty close to home.
+A generation ago, (at least where I live), the lost were still pretty close to home.
 They had more “wandered away” than they were “truly lost”.
 Even as non Christians they had probably grown up with Sunday school.
-And they knew that God was there, and they knew who Jesus was.
+And they knew that God was there, and they knew who Yeshua was.
 But they had just wandered off for differing reasons.

 So all that was often needed was a gentle push in the right direction and they could find their way home.
 Quite often a simple tract or a short conversation, or one sermon from an evangelist would be all it took to get them back on the right path.